 5 – Characters & Entertainment

-Here are the character cavalcades that you can expect in World Showcase:
+Here are the characters that you can expect to find at EPCOT:

 You’ll also be able to see Pooh Bear and Joy (from Inside Out) over in the lawn near the Imagination Pavilion!
 They are quite adorable and will pose for socially distant selfies!
 Again, while there is no official schedule, I’ve noticed that they usually take turns and alternate coming out each hour.
 They also seem to come out about 10 minutes past the hour.
 When I saw Pooh Bear, it was around 11:10 am.
 On another day, Joy came out around 2:10 pm.
 I can’t guarantee they will follow this schedule when you visit, but if you want to make sure you see them, these times are the best I can suggest.

 Live performances have throughout World Showcase have been temporarily suspended since the Cultural Representatives have not yet returned to EPCOT.
-However, you can find the Jamminators and Mariachi Cobre in the America Gardens Theatre.
+However, you can find the Voices of Liberty and Mariachi Cobre in the America Gardens Theatre.
 They perform multiple times throughout the afternoon.

 6 – Open Attractions